-Easements may be required by the City Plan Commission where necessary for the proper location and placement of improvements on private land as described below.
-The City Plan Commission may, in its own discretion, require the dedication of land to the City in lieu of easements if such dedication would provide greater control over and access to the intended use.
-All utility easements shall be a minimum width of twenty (20) feet except as specified below.
+Easements may be required by the Planning Commission where necessary for the proper location and placement of improvements on private land as described below.
+The Commission may, in its own discretion, require the dedication of land to the City in lieu of easements if such dedication would provide greater control over and access to the intended use.
+All utility easements shall be a minimum width of 20 feet except as specified below.

-- 1. Water Courses: Where a subdivision or land development project is traversed by a water course, drainage way, channel or stream, there shall be provided a stormwater easement or drainage right-of-way conforming substantially with the lines of such water course and of such width as will be adequate for the purpose. - 2.
-Sanitary Sewers: Easements across lots or centered on rear or side lot lines shall be provided for sanitary sewers where they are required.
-The Commission may require permanent easements of such width as recommended by the DPW: Engineering Division, plus temporary construction easements if necessary.
+- Water Courses Where a subdivision is traversed by a water course, drainage way, channel or stream, there shall be provided a storm water easement or drainage right-of-way conforming substantially with the lines of such water course and of such width as will be adequate for the purpose. - Sanitary Sewers Easements across lots or centered on rear or side lot lines shall be provided for sanitary sewers where they are required.
+The Planning Commission may require permanent easements of such width as recommended by the Engineering Division, plus temporary construction easements if necessary.
 The nominal width for a sewer easement shall be thirty (30) feet. - 3.
-Drainage Easements: Easements to install and maintain underground drainage facilities on private land shall be dedicated to the City where required.
+Drainage Easements Easements to install and maintain underground drainage facilities on private land shall be dedicated to the City where required.
 The nominal width for such a drainage easement shall be twenty (20) feet.
 Where above-ground drainage flows are directed over private property which does not contain natural watercourses or wetlands, or where publicly owned and maintained drainage systems outfall on private land, a drainage easement shall be dedicated to the City over the area and at a location adequate for the intended purpose.
 Easements into and upon aboveground drainage facilities such as stormwater detention or retention basis shall be granted to the City wherever stormwater from City-owned streets or other improvements is intended to be directed to such basins. - 4.
-Sight Distance Easements: Where deemed necessary by the Commission to establish or maintain adequate sight distances for vehicular traffic, the dedication of an easement to the City may be required which would prohibit the erection or maintenance of any visual obstruction such as a structure, tree, shrub, wall, earthen embankment, hill, or any other obstruction. - 5.
-Bicycle or Pedestrian Access Easements: Bicycle and pedestrian access shall be provided where required on a separate strip of land dedicated to the City or on an easement having a minimum width of fifteen (15) feet. - 6.
-Other Easements: All other requirement easements shall be of sufficient width and area for the intended purpose.
-All utility easements shall be a minimum width of twenty (20) feet and contain at least one (1) concrete bound.
+Sight Distance Easements Where deemed necessary by the Planning Commission to establish or maintain adequate sight distances for vehicular traffic, the dedication of an easement to the City may be required which would prohibit the erection or maintenance of any visual obstruction such as a structure, tree, shrub, wall, earthen embankment, hill or any other obstruction. - Bicycle or Pedestrian Access Easements Bicycle and pedestrian access shall be provided where required on a separate strip of land dedicated to the City or on an easement having a minimum width of 15 feet.

-7. Open Space: An easement shall be granted to the City for access to all open space areas of Planned Districts in accordance with Chapter 17.96 of the Zoning Ordinance.
+- Other Easements All other requirement easements shall be of sufficient width and area for the intended purpose.
+All utility easements shall be a minimum width of 20 feet and contain at least one concrete bound. - Open Space An easement shall be granted to the City for access to all open space areas of Planned Districts in accordance with Chapter 30 of the Code of the City of Cranston, entitled, "Zoning".